-Firstly, support could be provided to the disabled person, which in turn could benefit you as the carer.
+Firstly, support could be provided to the disabled person, which in turn could also benefit you as the carer.
 This help is provided under the community care assessment.
-An example of this is respite care which gives the carer a break, but it is the disabled person who is in receipt of the service.
+An example of this is respite care which gives the carer a break, but it is the disabled person who will receive the service.